 In general, sponsors must approve subcontracts not identified in the original budget.
-Appropriate paperwork from the proposed subcontractor must be included: a Subrecipient Statement of Collaborative Intent (SSCI) form signed by the subcontractor’s authorized institutional representative, a statement of work, and a budget and budget justification.
-If the subaward was not included in the original proposal, an Add-on subcontractor request ( see PG 12: Section 5.
-Contract Requests, a.
-Add-On Subcontracts) must be submitted to SPA through PEER.
+Appropriate paperwork from the proposed subcontractor must be included: a Subrecipient Statement of Collaborative Intent (SSCI) form signed by the subcontractor’s authorized institutional representative, a statement of work, a budget, and a budget justification.
+If the subaward was not included in the original proposal, an Add-On Subrecipient Request must be submitted to SPA through VERA.